lubojr/naucse.python.cz/lessons/beginners-en/lesson-1-homework/index.md

 ```
 4. Try adding a number to a string.
 What happens?
 What is Python trying to tell you?
 What if you try to add a string to a number?
 5. How about multiplying a string by a number?
 Can this work? `'Ha' * 10`

+You can find our tutorial on how to use the Google Colab and how to use it to submit the homeworks here: [Google Colab Tutorial](//drive.google.com/file/d/1KPlvbwGpIe8HQVkancKk6wuTwhV5VkRc/view).